 4. Users should acquaint themselves with all exits and these must be kept clear (internal and external) at all times such as not to impede emergency evacuation.
 The seating capacity for the hall is 100.
 For any major events involving numbers exceeding 40, the hirer must check that all exits are unobstructed – this includes checking that emergency exits are unlocked and functional as intended.

 5. In the event of an outbreak of fire, however slight, the building must be evacuated immediately without delay to pick up belongings – fire extinguishers are provided at all exits to assist in clearing a path for emergency exit.
 The Meeting Point is in the car park area at the Bowling Club – take care crossing the brook.
 Wherever feasible and safe to do so, doors and windows should be closed to reduce the spread of the fire.
 The Fire Service should then be called on 999.
 If the adjacent bar is occupied its users should be alerted to the fire danger, and also evacuated.

 Alcohol consumption on premises

 6. Consumption of alcohol must be authorised prior to using the hall by the Designated Premises Supervisor (bar), who will ensure that the licensing objectives are satisfied.
-Any alcohol to be served at parties and functions to be purchased from the village bar.
+Any alcohol to be served at parties and functions are to be purchased from the village bar.
 (This can be a bulk purchase where the drinks are dispensed by the party/function organiser),